M7SK/m7-svn-npm-crutch/README.md

 ## Documentation
 When uninstalling this module make sure the install hook has been removed.
-This should happend automatically when you `npm uninstall svn-npm-crutch` and only be necessary if you manually uninstall the module by deleting the files and removing entries from your package.json.
+This should happend automatically when you `npm uninstall m7-svn-npm-crutch` and only be necessary if you manually uninstall the module by deleting the files and removing entries from your package.json.